atsb/Doom64EX-Plus/README.md

 Doom 64 EX+ requires asset files from your legally owned copy of the official *DOOM 64* remaster (e.g., from Steam or GOG).

+On startup, Doom 64 EX+ will try to automatically locate asset files from your DOOM 64 installation from Steam (Windows, Linux) and GOG (Windows), in that order.

 ### Step 3: Compile for Your Platform

 #### GNU/Linux & BSD